spotinst/help/src/docs/eco/tutorials/choose-a-strategy.md

 # Choose AWS RI Strategy

-After you click Choose Strategy in the [Analysis](eco/tutorials/review-ri-spending-analysis) page (Eco AWS), you will choose a reserved instance (RI) strategy in the Strategy Selection page, shown below.
+After you click Choose Strategy in the Dashboard’s [Analysis](eco/tutorials/review-ri-spending-analysis) page (Eco AWS), you will choose a reserved instance (RI) strategy in the Strategy Selection page, shown below.

 <img src="/eco/_media/tutorials-choose-strategy-01.png" />